Recommended Global Materials Science Webinars & Conferences

 Materials Engineering is the discovery and designing of new materials, with much prominence on solids.
 Today’s research that contracts with materials science pursue to comprehend and affect the behavior of materials at a variety of measurement scales, ranging from the atomic to the macroscopic levels, making use of practical, theoretical or computational tools are as probes.
 The experimental researches comprise Nano-science, biological materials, high-thermal materials, the interaction of laser-materials and electrochemical methods with several applications from medicine to renewable energy.

 Materials Science and Research welcomes attendees, presenters, and exhibitors from all over the world to Osaka, Japan.
-We are delighted to invite you all to attend and register for the “3rd International Conference on Materials Science and Research” (Smart Materials 2020) which is going to be held during Oct 30-31, 2020 in Osaka, Japan.
+We are delighted to invite you all to attend and register for the “3rd International Conference on Materials Science and Research” (Materials Research 2020) which is going to be held during Nov 19-20, 2020 in Budapest, Hungary.
 The organizing committee is gearing up for an exciting and informative conference program including plenary lectures, symposium, workshops on a variety of topics, poster presentations and various programs for participants from all over the world.
 We invite you to join us at Materials Science and Research Congress 2020, where you will be sure to have a meaningful experience with scholars from around the world.
-All members of the Smart Materials 2020 organizing committee look forward to meeting you in Osaka, Japan.
+All members of the Materialsresearch 2020 organizing committee look forward to meeting you in Budapest, Hungary.

 About City and Research Associations